Skip to content

 Leading up to the conference, ITIF will publish a series of reports throughout 2026 examining China’s mercantilist predation in national power industries; assessing the impact of China’s predation on U.S. technological leadership, economic strength, and national security; and providing a comprehensive agenda for policymakers to prevent America from losing the advanced production capabilities it needs to remain a global power and suffering an inexorable decline while China rises to global hegemony.

 The following agenda is subject to change.
-Speakers to be announced.
+Additional speakers to be announced.

 Agenda